Clinical Resources for Intrathecal Analgesia

 Evidence-Based Practice

-- Automated morphine conversion (oral/IV to intrathecal)
+- Structured conversion display from physician entries (oral/IV to intrathecal)

 Workflow Integration: